 Privacy regulations are everywhere now.
 GDPR in Europe, CCPA in California, HIPAA for healthcare, and the list keeps growing.
-If you're running a website or app, you've probably wondered: "Am I actually compliant with all this stuff?"
+If you run a website or app, you've probably wondered: "Am I actually compliant with all this?"

-The good news?
-Analytics compliance doesn't have to be complicated or expensive.
-The bad news?
-Most traditional analytics tools make it way harder than it needs to be.
+The good news: analytics compliance doesn't have to be complicated or expensive.
+The bad news: most traditional analytics tools make it harder than it needs to be.

-In this guide, we'll break down the major compliance frameworks, explain what they actually mean for your analytics setup, and show you how OpenPanel can help you stay compliant without the headache.
+This guide breaks down the major compliance frameworks, explains what they mean for your analytics setup, and shows how OpenPanel helps you stay compliant without the headache.

-Let's start with the basics.
-When someone visits your website, you're collecting data about them.
-Maybe it's their location, what pages they viewed, how long they stayed, or what buttons they clicked.
+When someone visits your website, you collect data about them.
+Maybe their location, what pages they viewed, how long they stayed, or what buttons they clicked.
 Under most privacy laws, this counts as personal data.

 The consequences of getting compliance wrong are real.
 GDPR fines can reach €20 million or 4% of global revenue, whichever is higher.
 CCPA violations cost up to $7,988 per intentional violation.
-And beyond the fines, there's the reputation damage and loss of customer trust.
+Beyond the fines, there's reputation damage and lost customer trust.

-Here's the thing though: most compliance issues with analytics come down to a few core problems.
+Most analytics compliance issues come down to a few core problems.

 Third-party data sharing.
 When you use Google Analytics or similar tools, your visitors' data flows through their servers.
-That creates a chain of custody problem.
-You're responsible for what happens to that data, even when it's sitting on someone else's infrastructure.
+That creates a chain-of-custody problem.
+You're responsible for what happens to that data, even when it sits on someone else's infrastructure.

 Cookies and consent.
 Traditional analytics tools rely heavily on cookies.
 Under GDPR, PECR, and similar regulations, you need explicit consent before dropping most cookies.
 That means cookie banners, consent management, and all the friction that comes with it.

 International data transfers.
-If you're collecting data from EU residents and it ends up on US servers, you've got a potential compliance issue.
-This is exactly why Google Analytics has been ruled illegal in several EU countries.
+If you collect data from EU residents and it ends up on US servers, you have a potential compliance issue.
+This is why Google Analytics has been ruled illegal in several EU countries.

-The solution?
-Either use a privacy-first analytics tool that sidesteps these issues, or self-host your analytics so data never leaves your infrastructure.
+The fix: either use a privacy-first analytics tool that sidesteps these issues, or self-host your analytics so data never leaves your infrastructure.

 The General Data Protection Regulation is the big one.
-It applies to any organization that processes personal data of EU residents, regardless of where that organization is based.
+It applies to any organization that processes personal data of EU residents, wherever that organization is based.
 So if you have visitors from Europe, GDPR applies to you.

-GDPR is built around a few key principles that directly impact how you can do analytics.
+GDPR is built around a few principles that directly affect how you can do analytics.

 Lawful basis for processing.
 You need a legal reason to collect and process personal data.
-For analytics, this usually means either getting consent or demonstrating "legitimate interest."
-Consent is cleaner but requires those annoying cookie banners.
+For analytics, that usually means getting consent or demonstrating "legitimate interest."
+Consent is cleaner but requires those cookie banners.
 Legitimate interest is possible but requires documentation and balancing tests.

 Data minimization.
-Only collect what you actually need.
-If you're tracking 50 different user properties but only looking at 5 of them, you've got a problem.
+Only collect what you need.
+If you track 50 user properties but only look at 5, you have a problem.

 Right to erasure.
-Users can request that you delete their data.
-You need to be able to actually do this, which is tricky when your data is sitting in a third-party's database.
+Users can ask you to delete their data.
+You need to be able to actually do this, which is tricky when your data sits in a third party's database.

 Transparency.
-Users need to know what you're collecting and why.
+Users need to know what you collect and why.
 This means clear privacy policies and, in most cases, cookie consent interfaces.

 Even with IP anonymization enabled, the data still hits Google's servers before being anonymized.
 That's a problem.